 - Low profit margins

-Costco has a limited product mix compared to the wider and more extensive selection available from competitors like Walmart.
-This weakness prevents maximization of revenues from consumers who might not find what they are looking for at Costco warehouses/stores.
+Costco has a limited product mix compared to the wider and more extensive merchandise available from large competitors.
+In the SWOT analysis model, this weakness prevents maximization of revenues from consumers who might not find what they are looking for at the company’s warehouses or stores.
 Also, Costco’s business model creates exclusivity to members and prevents other shoppers from easily purchasing at its warehouses.
-Moreover, because of Costco’s generic strategy, the company has the weakness of low profit margins, which leaves little room for price adjustments.
-This SWOT analysis of Costco Wholesale Corporation shows that the company’s weaknesses are directly linked to its business model.
+Moreover, because of Costco’s generic competitive strategy and intensive growth strategies, the business has the weakness of low profit margins that leave little room for price adjustments.
+This weakness also limits the funds available for supporting the company’s growth strategies in the retail industry.
+This SWOT analysis of Costco shows that the company’s weaknesses are directly linked to its business model.

-Costco’s opportunities emphasize the need to change business strategies.
+Business opportunities facilitate performance improvement and may emphasize the need to change the retail firm’s strategies.
 The opportunities in the SWOT analysis model are external strategic factors that enable business growth and development.
-The following are Costco Wholesale’s main opportunities:
+The following are Costco’s opportunities:

 - Expansion of product mix

 Costco has the opportunity to diversify its business, such as through the addition of new services or an entirely new business in another industry.
-The company could also expand its product mix, which is currently limited compared to those of firms like Walmart.
-In addition, Costco has the opportunity to expand its business around the world by opening new warehouses/stores in overseas locations, especially in high-growth economies.
-This SWOT analysis of Costco Wholesale Corporation points to opportunities for growth and expansion.
+The company can also expand its product mix, which is currently limited, in comparison to those of other big-box retailers.
+In addition, the company has the opportunity to expand its business around the world by opening new warehouses or stores in overseas locations, especially in high-growth economies.
+This SWOT analysis of Costco points to opportunities for growth and expansion.

-The threats against Costco are sociocultural and market-based.
-The threats in the SWOT analysis model are the external strategic factors that could reduce business performance.
-The main threats against Costco are as follows:
+The threats against the retail business reflect market conditions.
+The threats in the SWOT analysis model are the external strategic factors that can reduce business performance.
+The following are the threats to Costco’s business:

 Costco Wholesale Corporation’s current market position represents the strengths of the company.
-However, this SWOT analysis shows that the firm’s business model imposes limits to its growth and potential, especially in light of tough competition.
-Costco Wholesale must improve its product mix by adding more products to attract more customers.
+However, this SWOT analysis shows that the firm’s business model imposes limits on its growth and potential, especially considering tough competition.
+The company must improve its product mix by adding more products to attract more shoppers.
 Also, the company needs to globally expand to exploit the benefits of high-growth economies.
-To maximize its market share, Costco can implement new policies that require suppliers to satisfy animal rights and related concerns.
+To maximize its market share, Costco can implement new policies that require suppliers to implement measures for stabilizing the supply chain.